habitat-sh/habitat/www/source/docs/habitat-cli.html.md

 ```
 -z, --auth <AUTH_TOKEN>    Authentication token for Builder
 -u, --url <BLDR_URL>       Specify an alternate Builder endpoint.
-If not specified, the value will be taken from the HAB_BLDR_URL environment variable if defined. (default: https://bldr.habitat.sh)
+If not specified, the value will be taken from the cli.toml or HAB_BLDR_URL environment variable if defined. (default: https://bldr.habitat.sh)
 ```

 **ARGS**